SFDO-Tooling/CumulusCI/docs/tasks.rst

 **Class::** cumulusci.tasks.salesforce.PublishCommunity

 Publish a Salesforce Community via the Connect API.
+Warning: This does not work with the Community Template "VF Template" due to an existing bug in the API.

 Options:
 ------------------------------------------